The Diminishing Returns of Masked Language Models to Science: Acknowledgements

 \section{Acknowledgements}

+We thank Carl Malamud and Roger Magoulas of Public Resource, Inc., for access to the Public Resource dataset.
 This work was performed under award 70NANB19H005 from U.S.\ Department of Commerce, National Institute of Standards and Technology as part of the Center for Hierarchical Materials Design (CHiMaD); by the U.S.\ Department of Energy under contract DE-AC02-06CH11357; and by U.S.\ National Science Foundation awards DGE-2022023 and OAC-2106661.
 This research used resources of the University of Chicago Research Computing Center and the Argonne Leadership Computing Facility, a DOE Office of Science User Facility supported under Contract DE-AC02-06CH11357.

 \fi